bluesillybeard/Pinc/readme.md

 ## How to get started
 - Get Zig (this is tested on zig master but it might work on older versions)
+    - I suggest installing zigup or some kind of zig version manager.
 - Clone the repository
-- Make sure it works by running `zig build window -Drun=true`, which will build and run the window example.
+- Make sure it works by running `zig build window -Drun=true` in the root of the repository, which will build and run the window example.
-- The library is ready to be used...
+    - For now, you will need SDL2 on your system.
+Pinc doesn't need it to compile anything, but SDL2 is required to run programs made with Pinc.
+In the future, native backends for most supported platforms will be implemented so SDL2 is no longer required.
+But for now, SDL2 is a requirement.

+At this point, I suggest messing with the examples for a bit to get a feel for how the library works.

 The easiest way to do it would be to just compile Pinc into a library with `zig build static` or `zig build dynamic`, copy the artifact and the header, and just add it to your linker flags.
 Automating that would be a good idea, especially for cross-compilation so you don't have a bajillion copies of the same library pre-compiled for different platforms.